Housing and residence permit

 Receiving the housing contract

-In the weeks after 15 May, Sammen will allocate housing.
-Shortly after receiving the contract, you will be required to sign it and pay a deposit.
+In the weeks after 15 May, Sammen will allocate housing and send you a housing contract.

 Planning your arrival time